There’re a few industries in the world that worry more about the user comfort than the bicycle seat domain.

 Another part that is not understood by many riders is that the bicycle saddle and cycling shorts (with padded chamois) work in tandem as a system.
 Padding on your cycling shorts, as opposed to that of the saddle, will greatly reduce chafing on your skin, not to mention it wicks away the moisture, keeping you ll dry.

-Why Padded Saddles are Not a Good Idea
+Why Padded Saddles are Not a Good Idea?

 If you’ve used squishy shoes for running, you know they’re probably not the most comfortable shoes in the long run.
 The same case applies to the softest bike saddles.

 While this seems to beat the logic of soft padding, you’ll realize that a saddle is not intended to be a cushion.
 If the padding on the saddle is too soft, your sit bones will not be supported and will sink down to the hard part of the seat sort like sitting on a hard floor with a really soft pillow.
+Although some folks still want a soft seat for bike riding.
+Some still enjoy a cushy bike seat.

 Check your Saddle Height